Attack on the Brazilian Fort in Punta del Este: Background

 The Cisplatine War (1825–1828) was fought between the Empire of Brazil and the United Provinces of the Rio de la Plata (now Argentina and Uruguay) over control of the Cisplatina province (modern-day Uruguay).

 By early 1827, the Brazilian military had established an outpost in Punta del Este, a small, rocky peninsula in southern Uruguay surrounded by sand dunes.
 The Brazilian government of Montevideo deployed resources and personnel to the site as part of a broader campaign to maintain control of the region.

-This fort, located near the intersection of Gorlero Avenue and 27th Street, posed a threat to the nearby cities of Maldonado and San Carlos, which were under the control of the United Provinces.
-Troops from the garrison were frequently involved in raids and pillaging until Colonel Leonardo Olivera returned with the National Guard from the battlefield of Ituzaingó and besieged the fortification.
+This fort, erected on the block bounded by Gorlero, 27, 24 and 25 streets, allowed a garrison of about 240 men to carry out surprise attacks to the nearby cities of Maldonado and San Carlos, which were under the control of the United Provinces.
+The situation improved with the return of the National Guard, commanded by Colonel Leonardo Olivera, who imposed a siege that limited Brazilian sorties to mere guerrilla attacks.

 Prelude

 The immediate trigger for the operation was the assassination of Colonel Ventura Alegre on May 17, 1827.
 Alegre, a prominent officer who had served under General José de San Martín and participated in the Battle of Ituzaingó, was ambushed and killed on the streets of the nearby city of Maldonado by Brazilian troops presumably from the garrison.
+On the same day, they captured Lieutenant Colonel Juan Escobar.

 Lavalleja, outraged by this act, resolved to expel the Brazilian forces from the area.

 However, another source claims that Colonel Alegre was killed by a stray bullet from a Brazilian discharge, rather than through a deliberate ambush.

 Lavalleja was advised against pursuing this operation by Colonel José Brito del Pino, who opposed the idea stating that such trivial issue was beneath the rank of a general-in-chief of the army.
-Brito del Pino suggested entrusting the operation to Colonel Leonardo Olivera, Colonel Manuel Correa, or the distinguished Colonel Isaac Thompson, head of the 4th Battalion of active militia of Buenos Aires.
+Brito del Pino suggested entrusting the operation to Colonel Leonardo Olivera, Colonel Manuel Correa, or Colonel Isaac Thompson, head of the 4th Battalion of active militia of Buenos Aires.
 Notwithstanding, Lavalleja remained staunchly determined to carry out his plan and dismissed Brito del Pino's advice.